tldr-pages/tldr/CONTRIBUTING.md

 User-provided values should use the `{{token}}` syntax, to allow clients to highlight them.
 For example: `tar cf {{file}}`

-Eventually we might relax the format to accept any Markdown, but for now this has the advantage of adding some consistency between all pages, and making sure we focus on concrete examples rather than lengthy explanation of the different flags.

-The current format also works well for command-line clients that need to extract a single description/example.
+One of the reasons for this format is that it's well suited for command-line clients that need to extract a single description/example.

 ---------------------------------------